Documentation Index

 Set Your API Key

-OPENAI_API_KEY environment variable for authentication.
-Set it to your FoxAPI API key:- macOS / Linux
+config.toml in the next step.Codex CLI reads the OPENAI_API_KEY environment variable for authentication.
+Set it to your FoxAPI API key:- CC-Switch (Recommended)

 - Windows (PowerShell)